Modern businesses often look to support their workforce with confidential advice and counselling services.

 It allows for notifications direct to a staff member’s phone, ensuring they don’t miss an appointment.

 The best employee assistance programmes (UK) have inspiring initiatives.
-Ours is Bright EAP and it covers how you can improve the health and wellbeing of your employees all at excellent costs for small and medium businesses.
+Ours is Bright Wellbeing and it helps to improve the health and wellbeing of your employees all at excellent costs for small and medium businesses.

 This includes ideas such as posting educational documents around your working environment, such as: